pnochisaki/young-inglewood/_content/pages/faq.md

 We're so glad you think so!
 Creating an [](https://younginglewood.com/profile/create-account)[account](https://younginglewood.com/profile/create-account) gets you access to an introductory allocation and allows you to order our wine on our [purchase page](https://younginglewood.com/collection/all).

-### HOW DO I GUARANTEE AN ALLOCATION?
+### HOW DO I GET A MORE EXTENSIVE ALLOCATION?

 We recommend you join our [Friends of Young Inglewood membership](https://younginglewood.com/membership).
-Our FYI members get first access to all our releases.
+In addition to other benefits, our FYI members get first access to all our releases.

 ### CAN YOU SHIP WINE TO ME?